 This section describes the source and pre-treatment requirements for water that will be needed to implement the remediation action at SWMU 211-A. Stages of the remedial action that require water include high-pressure water jetting during DPT jet injection, preparation of the sand-mZVI slurry, and preparation of the EVO solution for EISB injections.
 The total volume of water required is expected to be up to 500,000 gal.
 Requirements for the water used for remedy implementation are outlined in Section 4.2.1.
 Water that will be used for these stages of the work is expected to be obtained from the potable water system at PGDP via a fire hydrant or spigot near SWMU 211-A. Potable water is sourced from the Ohio River, and the water is treated on-site at the C-611 water treatment facility.
-The need for additional pretreatment for water used for remedy implementation was assessed based on a review of recent samples collected from the treatment system and at various distribution points throughout the facility.
+The need for additional pretreatment for water used for remedy implementation are collected from the treatment system and at various distribution points throughout the facility.